bryanjulius7/NET-POS-showcase/README.md

 This repository is intended for portfolio and technical showcase purposes only.

-It does not contain the full commercial implementation of NETech POS.
+It does not contain the full commercial implementation of NET POS.